 And it couldn’t be any easier.
-You just take a marshmallow on a stick (find one on the ground or they make these fancy special sticks), toast it over a campfire to your preferred complexion, mash that thing between two graham crackers with a hunk of chocolate, and get down to business.
+You just take a marshmallow on a stick (find one on the ground or they make these fancy campfire sticks), toast it over a campfire to your preferred complexion, mash that thing between two graham crackers with a hunk of chocolate, and get down to business.

 Bored of the classic s’mores?
 (I know, how is that even possible??)
 Bored or not, bring your inner gourmand into the backcountry next time and you might come up with some new classics.
-I’ve been riffing on the classic s’mores recipe and here’s what I’ve come up with:
+I’ve been riffing on the classic s’mores recipe myself and here’s what I’ve come up with:

 Add a pinch of cinnamon and cayenne atop your chocolate slab before smashing your toasted marshmallow onto it.